We calculate the location of a home address using the property seed point. This is as defined by the National Land and Property Gazetteer.

 We would withdraw their travel assistance at the end of year 6.
 This is because they will no longer be above the 3 mile distance criteria applied from year 7 onwards.

 There is no entitlement to free travel assistance for children under statutory school age.
+However you may be able to purchase a temporary vacant seat if available.

 - Pupils who repeat a year will be considered for travel assistance as if they are a year younger.